 For more information about the research of our faculty, you can search for research interests and methods, click here.

-The graduate adviser is a mentor for all aspects of the scientific and professional education of the student.
+The graduate advisor is a mentor for all aspects of the scientific and professional education of the student.
 This implies frequent, substantive interaction with the student.
-The student is expected, through his/her scholarship, to contribute to the mission of the mentor's laboratory, research group, and department.
-However, the philosophy of the NACS program is that the mentor serves the student, not vice versa.
+The student is expected, through his/her scholarship, to contribute to the mission of the advisor's laboratory, research group, and department.
+However, the philosophy of the NACS program is that the advisor serves the student, not vice versa.

 Additional information about the mentor can be found in the NACS Graduate Handbook.